JiratchayaPhinyodom/ku-polls/README.md

 # ku-polls
-Wen application for polls and survey at ku
+When application for polls and survey at ku

 ## Online Polls for Kasetsart University